oleiade/Elevator/README.rst

 Usage
 =====

-Once Elevator is installed, you can then launch the server using the elevator executable.
-Note that a --daemon option is disposable, and allows you to run elevator server as a daemon, storing it's pid in ``.pid`` file in ``/tmp``.

-See ``config/elevator.conf`` for an example of Elevator configuration.

-*Example*:

 .. code-block:: bash

   $ elevator -h

   Usage of ./bin/elevator:

   -b="127.0.0.1": If tcp transport is selected: ip the server
                   socket should be listening on.
   -c="/etc/elevator/elevator.conf": Path to elevator server
                                     config file, eventually
   -d=false: Launch elevator as a daemon
   -l="DEBUG": Log level, see python logging documentation